NikosTsompanides/personal-blog/src/contents/intro-to-functional-programming-part-2.md

 1. Pure functions: Writing pure functions that don't cause side effects is the easiest way to avoid side effects altogether.
 Pure functions only rely on their inputs and produce a predictable output, making them easy to reason about and test.

 2. Monads: Monads are a design pattern used in functional programming to isolate side effects and encapsulate them in a controlled way.
 They provide a way to separate the functional, "pure" part of a program from the effectful, "impure" part.
-We will see defined what a Monad is in other post sto stay tuned!
+We will explore such Monads in other posts so stay tuned!

 3. Higher-order functions: Higher-order functions are functions that take other functions as arguments or return functions as their result.
 They can be used to encapsulate side effects into smaller, more manageable functions.